 Regina Pilawuk Wilson invites viewers to sit amidst the threads of Regina’s artwork The film is a look into Regina’s friendships, traditional knowledge and contemporary Indigenous culture.

-The approach of this documentary is a combination of biography and memoir, a glimpse into the great artist and matriarch’s life, as well as the impact she had on me.
+The approach of this documentary is a combination of biography and memoir, a glimpse into the great artist and matriarch’s life.
+We wanted to peel back some of the layers of life, as we say in Australia 'on country' and how that contrasts to the bourgeois contemporary Indigenous art world.

 The film developed on our travels together.
 Regina would call me to travel across the country and the world with her, to capture moments in her life.
 With more than 40 hours of footage, we condensed it down to the most important moments Regina and I wanted to share.

 Inspired by films such as Camera Person and Hale County, good morning, good evening, each scene is edited to place viewers in my shoes, so they could experience things authentically as they unfold.
-Having spent more time with Regina than my biological
+This film is a love letter to Regina and a homage to our friendship.

 Producer: Cassie De Colling and Regina Pilawuk Wilson